-• Wash hands often with soap and water.

-• Because motor vehicle crashes are a leading cause of injury among travelers, walk and drive defensively.
-Avoid travel at night if possible and always use seat belts.

-- Always use latex condoms to reduce the risk of HIV and other sexually transmitted diseases. - Don't eat or drink dairy products unless you know they have been pasteurized. - Don't share needles with anyone.

-• Never eat undercooked ground beef and poultry, raw eggs, and unpasteurized dairy products.
+- Wash hands often with soap and water. - Because motor vehicle crashes are a leading cause of injury among travelers, walk and drive defensively.
+Avoid travel at night if possible and always use seat belts. - Always use latex condoms to reduce the risk of HIV and other sexually transmitted diseases. - Don't eat or drink dairy products unless you know they have been pasteurized. - Don't share needles with anyone. - Eat only thoroughly cooked food or fruits and vegetables you have peeled yourself.
+Remember: boil it, cook it, peel it, or forget it. - Never eat undercooked ground beef and poultry, raw eggs, and unpasteurized dairy products.
 Raw shellfish is particularly dangerous to persons who have liver disease or compromised immune systems.
-(Travelers to Western Europe should also see the information on Bovine Spongiform Encephalopathy ["Mad Cow Disease"] and New Variant Creutzfeldt-Jakob Disease [nvCJD] at URL http://www.cdc.gov/travel/madcow.htm.)

-Travelers to rural or undeveloped areas should take the following precautions:
+Travelers visiting undeveloped areas should take the following precautions: